 Like Ran Lab Sanam Keela, Lu Lam is located on the outskirts of town, right by the Kok River, so it may be best to go via taxi, tuk-tuk, or Uber.
 We had our tuk-tuk driver drop us off here for lunch after visiting Wat Rong Khun and Baan Dam Museum.
 We then took an Uber back to our hotel for less than THB 50.

-Expect to Pay: Around THB 150 per person
+Estimated to Spend: Around THB 150 per person

 4. Ja Jaroenchai

 Ja Jaroenchai is a restaurant that specializes in Thai Chinese food.
 Like Ran Lab Sanam Keela and Lu Lam, I learned about this place from eatingthaifood.com.
 I read that some of their most famous dishes include pad makua sawuy, which is a dish of stir-fried eggplant with minced pork.
 We wanted to get the pad yod on tandawan moo krob as well, which is stir-fried sunflower sprouts with crispy pork belly, but they were out of the sprouts so they substituted it with bok choy instead.
 Both dishes were very tasty.

 Ja Jaroenchai is a popular restaurant about a block away from the Clock Tower.

 Estimated to Spend: Around THB 60 a plate